loreanvictor/tmplr/README.md

 ## Template Recipes

-A template recipe instructs `tmplr` as to how to update project files with contextual values such as local git information or directory name.
+A recipe instructs `tmplr` on how to update project files with contextual values such as local git information or directory name.
 It can be a single command:

 ```yaml
 # .tmplr.yml